olignyf/linux/README.md

 # linux
-Linux misc scripts for backup / restore
+Linux misc scripts or instructions for backup / restore